cmigz/game-of-gits/sad-tale.md

 House Stark of Winterfell is led by the just Eddard "Ned" Stark, Lord of Winterfell, Warden of the North, Hand of the King, Protector of the Realm, Regent.

-On his trip he will face great resistence, and chances are it won't be worth it. '
+On his trip he will face great resistence, and chances are it won't be worth it.

+Yup sounds good.